dadrus/jpa-unit/README.md

 ### Database Content Verification

 Asserting database state directly from testing code might imply a huge amount of work. `@ExpectedDataSets` comes in handy here.
-Just put this annotation either on a test class to apply the same assertions for all tests, or on a single test method and JPA Unit will use the referenced files to check whether the database contains entries you are expecting after the test execution. `@ExpectedDataSets` has following properties:
+Just put this annotation either on a test class to apply the same assertions for all tests, or on a single test method (the latter takes precedence) and JPA Unit will use the referenced files to check whether the database contains entries you are expecting after the test execution.

+The `@ExpectedDataSets` annotation has the following properties:

 - `value` of type `String[]` which takes a list of data set files used for post-test verification of the database's state.
 - `orderBy` of type `String[]` which takes a list of columns to be used for sorting rows to determine the order of data sets comparison (Not supported by all database types).